Skip to main content

 Another thing that's needed to be taken into consideration is that if you play at 60 Hz (which is still the Gold standard and perfectly adequate for Videogames) or even at 75 Hz, then the extra framerates provided by the AMD cards can become largely irrelevant in the majority of titles cause most of the cards from both brands at this price range can stay comfortably above the 60 FPS mark almost all the time.

-However, VRAM is possibly the only area where I think AMD has a genuine edge over NVIDIA as they're far more generous in terms of delivering more of it in their batch of cards.
+However, VRAM is possibly the only area where I think AMD has a genuine edge over NVIDIA as they're far more generous in terms of delivering more of it in their batch of Graphics cards.
 Now as far as VRAM is considered, the more there is the merrier, so you should definitely aim for the highest VRAM that you can get at this price point cause the amount of VRAM goes a long way in terms of future proofing your GPU.

 And there's another important factor that you should definitely check out before making your buying decision which is the heat generation and the overall power consumption of the cards which is always as crucial as everything else.

 So it really comes down to individual preferences and whether you prefer RT on your games on not, but even with or without it, there's really no clear objective winner between both brands at this price range, at least not by any significant margin.
-This might seem contrary to what you've been led to believe as I've seen many Youtubers state that AMD is outright better than NVIDIA when it comes to the mid-range category but it's not really as cut-and-dried and can be subjective to parameters such as RT performance and upscaling.
+This might seem contrary to what you've been led to believe as I've seen many Youtubers state that AMD is outright better than NVIDIA when it comes to the Mid-range category but it's not really as cut-and-dried and can be subjective to parameters such as RT performance and upscaling.

 Comments